-062 COLLEGE READING AND STUDY SKILLS
+OCLLEGE READING AND STUDY SKILLS

-Prerequisite: 2010:060 or placement.
+4 load hours† Prerequisite: 2010:060 or placement.
 Continued practice of comprehension strategies with emphasis on textbook reading, and implementation of effective study strategies such as note taking, test taking, and memory techniques.
 Upon successful completion of College Reading and Study Skills, the student should be prepared to apply reading and study strategies in college classes.
 Lab hours are required.